crossbario/txaio/docs/api.rst

     support kwargs with ``loop.call_later`` we wrap it in a ``functools.partial``, as asyncio documentation suggests.

+    Note: see :func:`txaio.make_batched_timer` if you may have a lot of timers, and their absolute accuracy isn't very important.

     :param delay: how many seconds in the future to make the call

     :returns: The underlying library object, which will at least have a ``.cancel()`` method on it.
 It's really `IDelayedCall`_ in Twisted and a `Handle`_ in asyncio.

+.. py:function:: make_batched_timer(seconds_per_bucket, chunk_size)

+    This returns an object implementing :class:`txaio.IBatchedTimer`
+    such that any ``.call_later`` calls done through it (instead of via :meth:`txaio.call_later`) will be "quantized" into buckets and processed in ``chunk_size`` batches "near" the time they are supposed to fire.

+    When there are "tens of thousands" of outstanding timers, CPU usage can become a problem -- if the accuracy of the timers isn't very important, using "batched" timers can greatly reduce the number of "real" delayed calls in the event loop.

+    For example, Autobahn uses this feature for auto-ping timeouts, where the exact time of the event isn't extremely important -- but there are 2 outstanding calls per connection.

 .. py:function:: gather(futures, consume_exceptions=True)